-Next step is to boot into Windows and instruct Windows to handle the hardware clock in UTC as described by @gohlip in this post.
+Next step is to boot into Windows and instruct Windows to handle the hardware clock in UTC.

-The basics from the above post is to add an entry to the system registry.
+This is done by adding an entry to the system registry.
 To avoid messing with the Registry Editor (regedit.exe) creating a file to import is the safest method.